 Either way, here are five common reasons service providers like you struggle to Pinterest (yes, we’re using it as a verb now) and attract their ideal clients!

-If you don’t think your Pinterest marketing through, you focus on the wrong actions and move in the wrong direction.
+If you don’t think your Pinterest marketing through, you focus on the wrong things and move in the wrong direction.

 In very broad terms, your strategy explains what your long-term Pinterest goal is and how you’re going to get there.
 Then you’ll be able to reverse engineer your way to that goal using actionable tactics.

 Here’s an example.